rockysnow7/gran/README.md

+### the plan

-1. write program
+1. write program.
-2. compiler outputs a set of updates to the composition state
+2. compiler produces a set of patterns.
-3. synthesizer applies updates to the composition state
+3. synthesizer plays the patterns.

-4. synthesizer outputs audio
+### thoughts

+- should be stateless between compilations.
+- should probably keep this repo limited to the engine, have a separate repo for the compiler.